 Photo by Didier Weemaels on Unsplash

 Here’s the thing: money is gas.
-It’s this thing that drives every car, and most positive experiences (maybe even those involving other people) that we want to have in our lives.
+It is this thing that drives every car, and most positive experiences (maybe even those involving other people) that we want to have in our lives.

 1. Registered Retirement Savings Plan (RRSP)

 This is a good way to save towards purchases in the near future (like a house or a wedding).
-There is no penalty against taking money out, and the interest you get is tax free.
+There is no penalty for taking money out, and the interest you get is tax-free.
 However, if you take money out in say April, you can’t put it back in until the following January.
-At that time you could replace the money and contribute up to the maximum too (which is increasing every year but us currently at $5,500).
+At that time you could replace the money and contribute up to the maximum too (which is increasing every year but is currently at $5,500).
 Unlike the RRSP, you contribute taxed income.

 This one, according to my research, is good for building up an emergency fund which accounts for up to 3-6 months of your expenses.

-This is the excess of assets (re: liquid money and investments) over liabilities (which is basically debt).
-It’s important to have more assests than liabilities, and you can get more assets by not going into debt (so hard to do in this day and age), saving money, and investing in property (which can give you a good amount of assests), and or non-brick and mortar investments (such as stocks).
+This is the excess of assets (re liquid money and investments) over liabilities (which is basically debt).
+It’s important to have more assets than liabilities, and you can get more assets by not going into debt (so hard to do in this day and age), saving money, and investing in property (which can give you a good amount of assets), and or non-brick and mortar investments (such as stocks).

 5. Capital Gain